mjf1406/viziers-vault-app/README.md

 ### 2025/09/18

+#### 12:13

+-   just fixed boby in body by removing body tag from loading.tsx

 #### 11:47

 -   attempted fix of minified react error in prod.
 Let's see if it worked.
+    -   minified react error is sitll present in prod.
+It's likely the hydration error I'm getting in dev.
 -   fixed typo on /web/contact page
 -   adjusted verbiage in FeaturesExplainerSection